beaconsproject/disturbance_explorer/docs/datasets.md

 ### Map layers
 <br>

-#### Required - GeoPackage
+#### Required

-- **studyarea**: A polygon of the study area e.g., watershed, ecoregion or any other user-defined area.
+- A polygon that define the extent of the analysis (referred as study area in the app) e.g., watershed, ecoregion or any other user-defined area.

 - At least one of the following disturbance layers:

+  In the GeoPackage:

   - **linear_disturbance**: Linear human surface disturbance features e.g., roads, seismic line.
   - **areal_disturbance**: Areal (polygonal) human surface disturbance features e.g., mine, town site, cutblock.
   - **fires** : Distribution of wildfire polygons.
 The layer must have the following two attributes: (1) "YEAR" - an integer  which is the ignition year of the fire e.g., 1995 and (2) "CAUSE" - cause of ignition of the fire which can either be 'Human', 'Lightning' or 'Unknown'.

+  Or as ShapeFile:

+  - **Other disturbances** (linear and areal): Only an overall buffer size can be applied to those disturbances.

 <br>

 #### Optional - GeoPackage

-Bold text is the required name of the spatial layer in the GeoPackage.
+Bold text is the required name of the spatial layer in the GeoPackage in order to be recognized by the app.

 - **protected_areas**: Distribution of protected areas e.g., Canadian Protected and Conserved Areas Database.
 - **Quartz_Claims**: Quartz mining claims for hard rock mining.